-Like the French, the con artists can be charming, and their ruse sophisticated.
-It helps to be aware of some of the tourist traps, because the chances are these con artists will see you coming long before you see them.
+Like the French, these scammers can be charming, and their methods are sophisticated.
+It helps to be aware of some of the tourist traps, because chances are these con artists will see you coming long before you see them.
 Here are six common scams in France.

 If you haven't been approached by men, women and children holding a gold ring in Paris, well then you probably haven't been to Paris!